Zippo00/Computer-Vision/README.md

 # Computer-Vision
-Jupyter Notebook scripts for different computer vision tasks (facial preprocessing, normalization &amp; recognition etc.)
+Jupyter Notebook scripts for different computer vision tasks.
+See the .ipynb files for implementations.